carul17/FitnessTracker/README.md

 To download the apk, you can download the code and open it on Android Studio.
 Then under 'build' menu, select 'build apk'.

+(This project was build separately and pushed to GitHub only recently)